rhoxu/tessgrb/README.md

 The processes can be easliy divided into simultaneous tasks - please read the comments in the "examples" files to understand how this works.
 Note that the `grbs_entire()` process is unfortunately hugely time/space/memory consuming, due to the sheer amount of data TESS spits out.
 Thus dividing into a number of scripts may not be advantageous.

+If there are any issues (which there may be!), please email me - Hugh hro52@uclive.ac.nz.